WelkinU/youtube_dl_GUI/README.md

 ![](images/window.png)

+## UPDATE
+As of Oct 28 2020, the Youtube-dl library has been taken down in response to a RIAA DMCA takedown notice, and the latest version of the library (Sept 20, 2020 release) no longer is no longer compatible with Youtube.
+As such, this repository has been migrated to the [Youtube-dlc](https://github.com/blackjack4494/yt-dlc) fork (which has not been DMCA'd and is still actively maintained).
+End users of this repository shouldn't notice any changes.

 ### Usage
 1. Run standalone youtube_dl_GUI.exe in the /dist folder.
 Alternatively, you can run the python code youtube_dl_GUI.py
 1. Enter the URL of the video you want to download into the top "URL" textbox.